The Saturn, Sega

 - Ghost in the Machine: What seems to be the point of the launch ad, titled "Theater of the Eye", although it wasn't exclusively the mind portrayed.
 It focuses on how the Sega Saturn will make you weep uncontrollably, lose your hearing, have a nervous breakdown, and also make your bowels move violently.
 Because that's what you want to happen when you play a game console.

-- Jerkass: Bernie Stolar, often blamed for the downfall of the Saturn in America.
+- Scapegoat Creator: Bernie Stolar, often blamed for the downfall of the Saturn in America.
+As you can probably guess...

 - Misblamed: While Stolar is very much responsible for not allowing many games into the west and pushing the Dreamcast to be released, the rest of Sega of America (including whomever was hired to market the system in the U.S., see below) are just as guilty.
 In addition, by the time Stolar came, the Sega Saturn was already losing the market and most of the games he refused to allow official releases were niche in the US such as Shmups and dating sims.

-- What Were They Selling Again?: The marketing team for the Saturn in the U.S. didn't quite make it well known they were advertising a console, let alone the Saturn.
+- What Were They Selling Again?: The marketing team for the Saturn in the U.S. didn't quite make it well known they were advertising a video game system, let alone the Saturn.